-Since January 2012, Tell Mama has been offering assistance to victims via a telephone helpline.
+Since January 2012, Tell Mama has been offering assistance via a telephone helpline.
 It is supported by a network of volunteers and its Internet site is maintained by a religious foundation.
 According to Tell Mama's director, Fiyaz Mughal, the organization registered nearly 1,200 attacks in England and Wales over a period of 18 months.
-He pointed out that the rate of such attacks tends to spike following a major national or international conflict between Muslims and non-Muslims.
-After a British soldier was brutally murdered by two Islamists in London on May 22, the number of anti-Muslim incidents and attacks on mosques increased eightfold.
+He said that the rate of such attacks tends to spike following a major national or international conflict between Muslims and non-Muslims.
+After a British soldier was brutally murdered by two Islamists in London on May 22, the number of anti-Muslim incidents, most of them online, increased eightfold.

 Widespread online abuse